hotwired/stimulus/docs/02_building_something_real.md

 ```

 * (Demonstrate)

+## Each Controller Instance is a Unique Object

 * (Explain that these are two separate controller instances)

+## Actions and Targets Can Go on Any Kind of Element

 * Now let's add one more.
 This time we'll use a link instead of a button:

 ```html